CaptainTacticus/AWS-S3/README.md

 # AWS-S3
-Created an AWS S3 Bucket
+Created an AWS S3 Bucket using terraform